President Ezra Taft Benson:

 Man's Search for Happiness - in Esperanto and in many other languages - is a 13-minute film produced by The Church of Jesus Christ of Latter-day Saints.
 It explains the role of the Plan of Salvation in our lives.
 This film was produced by the BYU Motion Picture Studio for the Mormon Pavilion at the 1964 World's Fair in New York, and was viewed by over five million people, many of whom were not LDS.
 It was later remade in Japanese for Expo '70 in Japan, and again in 1987 in English.

 The Harold B. Lee Library at the Brigham Young University in Provo, Utah, offers - free of charge - the online version of "The American Esperanto Book" for those who would like to learn Esperanto.
-The Brigham Young University also researched scholarship opportunities for Esperanto students.
+Years ago the Brigham Young University also researched scholarship opportunities for Esperanto students.
 Join us at PEM-Facebook to stay informed of the latest news, and to meet other LDS Esperantists !